aeris/gdpr/email/en.md

 Hi,

 My personal data, including my email address, are protected under data protection law.
-The Data protection Regulation (GDPR) applies to the processing of my email adress and any other information related to me.
+The Data protection Regulation (GDPR) applies to the processing of my email address and any other information related to me.
 	http://www.privacy-regulation.eu/en/

 As article 3 provides, the whole GDPR law applies to you because I am an EU citizen, even if your company is based outside of the EU.